Steve Kelley & Katie Davies

-2023 Countdown: 6 Compliance Questions About Your Global Operations
+2023 Countdown: 6 Global Operations Compliance Questions

 Preparing now by identifying and rectifying potential issues is important to your success in the coming year

 As we come to the end of the compliance year, January can be a challenging time for leaders of global operations.
-These are six critical areas related to global operations compliance that you want to make sure you have well in-hand because the financial, labor, and operational implications could be significant.
+These are six critical areas related to global operations compliance that you want to make sure you have well in hand because the financial, labor, and operational implications could be significant.

 Global compliance: 6 questions to ask as you prepare for the new year

-1. Are the established international business arrangements such as “payroll only” registrations or third-party employment arrangements (international employer of record arrangements) still compliant given changes to initial head counts?
+1. Are the established international business arrangements such as “payroll-only” registrations or third-party employment arrangements (international employer of record arrangements) still compliant, given changes to initial head counts?

 2. Have your customers or supply chains changed?